[?] Subscribe To This Site

 Of course, visitors don't go there, nor do they have any reason to go to those places - there are a lot more exciting stuff to do and places to see in Jamaica!

-There are lots of good reason why we get hundreds of thousands of visitors every single year my friend (most whites); the overwhelming majority of who eventually falls in love with the island and keep returning.
-Ask a few of my facebook fans :-)!
+There are lots of good reason why we get hundreds of thousands over 4 million visitors per year my friend (most whites) - the overwhelming majority of who eventually falls in love with the island and keep returning!

-My humble suggestion: get a trusted local or tour guide and explore the beauty and wonders of beautiful Jamaica.
+3. Get a trusted local or tour guide, and explore the beauty, culture and wonders of beautiful Jamaica.

 Try it, you'll love it!